xvik/dropwizard-guicey/src/doc/docs/extras/jdbi3.md

 It only must be annotated with `@JdbiRepository` so installer could recognize it and register in guice context.

+!!! note
-NOTE: singleton scope will be forced for repositories.
+    singleton scope will be forced for repositories.

 ```java
 @JdbiRepository